TeachAids Concussion Education for More than 100MRead More

-CrashCourse educates young adults on the prevention and treatment of concussions.
+The TeachAids CrashCourse product suite educates people on the prevention and treatment of concussions.

-We work with our stakeholders to identify global health challenges to determine if they can be addressed through targeted health education.
+We work with our stakeholders to identify global health challenges to determine if they can be addressed through targeted health education solutions.

 Three out of five high school athletes don’t report their concussions.
-Given the public’s poor understanding of concussion symptoms, young people are often unaware they have a concussion or they are afraid to speak up when they suspect they may be injured.
-Like many challenging health topics, concussions have also become stigmatized as many athletes opt to play through the pain, not fully understanding the consequences of doing so.
+Given the public’s poor understanding of concussion symptoms, young people are often unaware that they have a concussion or are afraid to speak up when they suspect they may be injured.
+Like many challenging health topics, concussions have also become stigmatized as many athletes opt to “shake it off” and play through the symptoms, not fully understanding the consequences of doing so.
 In recent years, research has revealed that sports-related concussions are twice as likely in females as in males.
 Female athletes also report a higher number of symptoms and increased injury severity after concussion than males.
-With better prevention education and evolving treatment protocols, together we can support athletes to best navigate through social, structural, and political pressures in order to elevate their performance.
+With better prevention, education, and evolving treatment protocols, we can support all students in navigating social, structural, and political pressures so they can safely return to their regular activities.

 We seek to understand the socioeconomic, medical, and cultural influences impacting the problem.

 We aimed to understand the reasons why youth were not reporting concussions and the role education could play to shift this perspective.
-Our approach began with conducting thousands of hours of interviews across more than 600 stakeholders, including coaches, parents, teachers, and youth athletes.
-With the target of understanding the culture around sports injuries, our reach was broad and deep – ranging from interviews with local high school athletes to Team USA Olympians.
+Our approach began with conducting thousands of hours of interviews across myriad stakeholders, including coaches, parents, teachers, medical professionals and students.
+In order to fully comprehend the culture around sports injuries, our reach was broad and deep – ranging from interviews with local high school athletes to Team USA Olympians.
 Over the years of developing this work, we’ve engaged thousands of community participants to understand the deep cultural conflicts and empathize with those affected.

-We discovered that concussions were at the center of many competing challenges.
-First, although there were ample materials available for parents, coaches, athletic trainers, and medical professionals, there was a dearth of customized research-based education for young people.
-This was problematic because most decisions to report concussions were ultimately in the hands of the injured youth and their teammates.
+We discovered that proper identification and treatment of concussions was impeded by several challenges.
+First, although there were ample materials available for adults, there was a dearth of customized, research-based, and compelling education for the students themselves.
+This was especially problematic because decisions to report concussions are often ultimately in the hands of the injured athletes and their teammates.
 This extends beyond sports to all those affected by concussion.

-Second, rapidly evolving science meant existing materials were often incorrect or outdated.
-For instance, medical experts shared countless stories of parents administering treatment plans based on misconceptions.
-For instance, many parents believed that concussions could only occur from direct hits to the head, concussions are more serious if there is a loss of consciousness, and that individuals with concussions should be confined in a dark room.
+Second, rapidly evolving science meant that existing materials were often incorrect or outdated.
+Medical experts shared countless stories of parents administering treatment plans based on misconceptions.
+For instance, many parents believed that concussions could only occur from direct hits to the head, that they were more serious if there was a loss of consciousness, and that individuals with concussions should be confined in a dark room.
 This is in direct contrast to current research, which shows that moderate exercise (as indicated by a physician) is important for those healing from a concussion.

-Third, the increasing prevalence of concussions among youth was coupled with an abundance of media attention shedding light on the issue.
-However, constraints with time and space through news outlets made it difficult for concerned individuals to understand the full picture.
-Young people often came away with and made decisions based on fragmented knowledge.
+Third, the increasing prevalence of concussions among youth was coupled with an abundance of media attention on the issue.
+However, the time-constraints of news reporting made it difficult for concerned individuals to obtain a full understanding of the issue.
+People often came away with, and made decisions based on, fragmented knowledge.

 We identify solutions that will resonate and thrive in complex and diverse communities.